Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Design of an LLM-Based Feedback System for Physics Problem Solving

-The design of the web application for the feedback system is shown in Fig. \ref{fig_frontend}.
-For each problem implemented in the system, a description of the problem and an accompanying illustration are provided.
-The system currently implements a two-step feedback process (although longer interactions are possible as well): First, students receive LLM-generated feedback on their initial draft and are prompted to revise their approach accordingly.
+\corr{Students could work on up to six different problems that were implemented in a fixed sequential order.} For each problem, a description of the problem and an accompanying illustration are provided.
+To enable genuine interaction, the system implements a two-step feedback process: First, students receive LLM-generated feedback on their initial solution approach and are prompted by the feedback system to revise their approach accordingly.
 Second, a final LLM-generated feedback is provided to the revision.
 After this, students may proceed to the next problem.
-Editing can be paused and resumed at any time, and a dashboard allows students to track how many tasks have been completed.
+Editing can be paused and resumed at any time, and a dashboard allows students to track how many problems they have already completed.